 Over time, the elasticity in garments reduces.
 Ensure you renew your garments regularly – at least 2 new garments per leg every 6 months.

-Keep skin in good condition
+Keep your skin in good condition

 Wearing garments can dry skin so keep your legs moisturised by applying non perfumed moisturising lotion at night, the warmth of the bed will help absorb the cream.